uit-no/hpc-doc/general/jobs.rst

 We have the following partitions:

 short:
-    Used for testing your scripts.
+    For testing and debugging.
 Up to 1 hour of walltime.

 normal:
     The default partition.
-Multi nodes (i.e. more than 20 cores) and up to 48 hrs of walltime.
+Up to 48 hours of walltime.

 singlenode:
     If you ask for less resources than available on one single node, this will be the partition your job